 Come and join the traditional people of Australia in a special evening of Aboriginal culture.
 Tjapukai means rainforest and on this engaging cultural tour you'll hear the story of the Tjapukai people, watch theatrical performances, join in interactive activities and learn the traditonal customs of the rainforest and its people.

 - Tjapukai Aboriginal cultural show and dinner

 - Experience the magic and theater of Aboriginal culture

-- Pick-up and drop-off from central Cairns and Northern Beaches hotels
+- Pickup and drop-off from central Cairns and Northern Beaches hotels

-Recent Photos of this Tour
+Recent Photos of This Tour

 The Aboriginal Cultural Tjapukai tour includes a drink on arrival, Welcome Ceremony, Lakeside Ceremony, dance show, international buffet dinner, dessert, tea and coffee.
 It's an experience that will leave you with deep and lasting memory of Australia's traditional people and culture.

 From the moment you arrive at Tjapukai Cultural Park you will feel the powerful spirit of Australia vibrate through the atmosphere, creating an intense and mysterious mood.
 As you enter, the Magic Space, the Quinkin spirits come to life to take you on a journey through the Storywaters into the Dreamtime.
 Thunder and lightning herald the Gadja,a glowing Dreamtime spirit, and his opposite the towering , Quinkin, bidding you to enter the past.